rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 : n/a (cose-type is explicitly not supported, as it is understood to be "cose-sign1")

 Optional parameters:
-: "profile" (CoSERV profile in string format.
+: "profile" CoSERV profile in string format.
 OIDs must use the dotted-decimal notation.
-The parameter value is case-insensitive.)
 Note that the `cose-type` parameter is explicitly not supported, as it is understood to be `"cose-sign1"`.

 Encoding considerations:
 : binary